 Accompanied minor siblings are allowed, however there is no formal program for younger siblings.
 The game room is available after lunch for older children to visit based on parent/guardian's discretion.

 How does course registration process work at Orientation?

 Don’t stress about choosing classes before Orientation.
 We are here to help.
 You don’t need to figure this out before coming.
 During Orientation you’ll have a group meeting with a faculty member who will walk you through the course options and help you think about what classes you need and want.
 After the group session, you’ll have a one-on-one meeting with a faculty member who will help you choose specific courses based upon your interests and needs.
 Reviewing this handout before you come might help.

 Am I at a disadvantage if I can’t come to the first session?

 For many courses open to first-year students, available seats are divided evenly across the different orientation sessions.

 Will I be able to see my parent(s)/family during Orientation?

 Even though programming for students and parents is separate, you may see each other about campus.
 Transitioning to college comes with a lot to see, hear, and think about.
 We encourage student and parents to take notes on all the things you learn so when you do get back together many conversations continue after summer orientation.

 Is there transportation to and from the airport or train station?

 Transportation can be provided to and from the Roanoke Regional Airport or the Roanoke Amtrak Station.
-Students and families can be picked up as early as 8am on the morning of Day One and can be dropped off at the station after 5pm on Day Two.
+Students and families can be picked up as early as 8am on the morning of Day One and can be dropped off after 5pm on Day Two.
 Please book travel accordingly; it may be difficult to accommodate outside of this time frame.
 If transportation is something you may need, please send your travel details to email@example.com as soon as possible.